dturk0610/EE465/Lab 2/README.md

     - Both buttons exhibit desired effects on the shape.
 Allowing for the preservation of the rotation between the two states.

 6. Readme documentation.

+In order to run/interact with this webpage, either pull this repo as a whole, to download the common folder and the lab folder separately, then double click on the [lab2.html](lab2.html) file.